Outcome placement information

 - unsuccessful for placement and unsuccessful for placement on the reserve lists for both choices.

 A response form is included for students with offers.
-Return it to the Unit by the due date noted on the form.
+Return it to the Team by the due date noted on the form.

-Selection committees may need to conduct further investigation for a small number of applications.
+As part of the selection process further investigation for a small number of applicants may need to be conducted.
 Those applicants will receive advice as soon as possible.

-If you have not received your placement outcome by 16 October 2017, first check your email junk/spam folder before emailing the Unit.
+If you have not received your placement outcome, first check your email junk/spam folder before emailing the Team.
+You may phone the Team if you do not have email access.

 Responding to an offer

-Complete, sign and return the response form to the high performing students unit before the due date.
+Complete, sign and return the response form to the Team before the due date.
 You will usually need to respond within two weeks but if you get an offer by phone you may have to respond within 24 hours.
+If you do not respond by the due date the Team may assume you do not want the offer.
 Please use PDF format and send the form by email.
 An acknowledgement of your response to an offer will be sent within 21 days.
-Email the Unit if you do not receive acknowledgement after 21 days.
+Email the Team if you do not receive acknowledgement after 21 days.

-If you change your mind about accepting an offer, email the Unit as soon as possible.
+If you change your mind about accepting an offer, email the Team as soon as possible.
 The next person on the reserve list can then be offered the place.

 Withdrawal or lapse of offers

-Offers will be withdrawn if students do not satisfy all enrolment requirements such as residency, or if students do not enrol on the first day of school without prior approval.
-Any deferment of enrolment must be negotiated with the Unit and the school principal before the first day of school.
-Enrolment cannot be deferred beyond the first day of Term 2 in the year of entry.
+Offers will be withdrawn if students do not satisfy all enrolment requirements such as residency, or if students do not enrol on the first day of school without prior approval or a satisfactory explanation.
+Any deferment of enrolment must be negotiated with the Team and the school principal before the first day of school.
+Enrolment cannot be deferred beyond Friday 26 February 2021.

-Offers may lapse if the response is not returned to the Unit by the due date and if the Unit is unable to contact the applicant.
+Offers may lapse if the response is not returned to the Team by the due date and if the Team, after trying at least twice, is unable to contact the applicant.

-Offers may be withdrawn if they are made on the basis of false or misleading information.
+Offers may be cancelled if they are made on the basis of false or misleading information.

 Opportunity classes only have a limited number of places available each year.
 Students are offered a place based on their calculated placement score and the order of school choice.
 Each school may also have a reserve list in case students with initial offers withdraw.
 Applicants are given their reserve list position with their placement outcome advice.

-The Unit continues to make offers to students on reserve lists as vacancies occur throughout Year 5 and to at least the end of Term 1 in Year 6.
-You can follow the progress of the reserve lists from late-October.
+The Team continues to make offers to students on reserve lists as vacancies occur throughout Year 5 and to at least the end of Term 1 in Year 6.
+You can follow the progress of the reserve lists from mid-December 2020.

 When an applicant declines an offer of placement, the next student on a reserve list is offered their place.
 Students will receive an offer if their position on the reserve list is reached.
 Applicants must accept an offer by the advised due date or the offer will lapse.

-- The reserve lists are activated towards the end of October.
+- The reserve lists are activated towards the beginning of November.

 - Students on reserve lists may not be offered a place.